 At the end of the current fiscal year, the District was able to report positive balances in all categories of net position.
-The District's net position decreased by \$71,106 during the current fiscal year.
+The District's net position increased by \$31,341 during the current fiscal year.

-Condensed statement of net position information is shown below.
+Condensed statement of net position information is shown on the following page.